 This course focuses on the cognitive, social, emotional, linguistic, and physical development of children from birth to Grade 2.
-The role of general health, nutrition, relationships, culture, and play in shaping development will be discussed.
-Candidates will explore tools for observing and analyzing the development of children from birth to Grade 2.
+The role of general health, nutrition, relationships, culture, and play in shaping development are discussed.
+Candidates explore tools for observing and analyzing the development of children from birth to Grade 2.